Moustikitos/python-mainsail/docs/pool.md

 # mnsl\_pool

 This package provides managment tools to run a pool on arkEcosystem mainsail framework.
-It computes a true block weight (TBW) distribution of block reward according to instant participant vote weight.
+It computes a true block weight (TBW) distribution of reward according to instant participant vote weight.

 ### Ubuntu installation